kaisubr/Paladins-Neural-Network__trainer-public/README.md

 * The model is able to differentiate enemies and allies in complicated environments

 ### Usage
 You should be able to clone the repository without any problems (`!git clone` through Google Colab, for example).
+Afterwards, you can train the model yourself!
 In my notebook, consider `/content/drive/My Drive/Colab Notebooks/EnemyDetection/` to be equivalent to `/kaisubr/PANN_trainer-public`.

 ## How effective is it?
 After several iterations, v4.4 performs as follows: